Klvxn/TRMMR/README.md

    number of clicks on your shortened URL, day it was last visited, day with the most clicks, etc. with graphical representation to show you this data.
-7. Othes: On the sidebar, you can also update your information including email, first and last names and even have the option to deleter your account.
+7. Others: On the sidebar, you can also update your information including email, first and last names and even have the option to delete your account.

 ## Acknowledgements
 TRMMR is built on top of the Flask micro web framework and utilizes various open-source libraries and extensions.
 The development of this application was inspired by the need for a simple and efficient URL shortening solution.
 I would like to thank the Flask community, the contributors of the used extensions, and all the developers involved in creating the underlying technologies.
-And also the tutors and everyone at [Altschool Africa](https://altschoolafrica.com) for the oppoturnity to be build this application as the capstone project.
+And also the tutors and everyone at [Altschool Africa](https://altschoolafrica.com) for the opportunity to be build this application as the capstone project.

 ## License